cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

 technical ones.
-We won't shy away from either &mdash;we will learn, for example, that questions like "can machines think?" have been asked before the rise of modern technologies like OpenAI's ChatGPT and Google's Gemini in a totally different historical context.
+We won't shy away from either &mdash;we will learn, for example, that questions like "can machines think?" have been asked before the rise of modern technologies like OpenAI's ChatGPT or Google's Gemini in a totally different historical context.
 That same question was once formally addressed in a 1950 paper[^1] by philosopher and computer scientist Alan Turning.
-Five years earlier, it is estimated Turing helped save between 14 to 21 million lives during World War II when he developed the computer algorithm that cracked Enigma, the military encryption machine used by Germany.
+Five years earlier, it is estimated Turing helped save between 14 to 21 million lives during World War II when he developed the computer algorithm that cracked Enigma, the military encryption machine used by German forces.
 What could *possibly* be the relationship between Britain's wartime efforts and the modern state of Artificial Intelligence?
 This is the type of question that a philosopher of technology would ask, perhaps